talkingscott/xpgdiff/README.md

 This doesn't work for me.
 Has it been tested?

 Sorry it doesn't work for you.
 It has been tested by the author, but only with a few databases and only using PostgreSQL 9.4.
 Create an issue if you'd like.
-Better, fix the script and submit a patch request.
+Better, fix the script and submit a pull request.